anngroong/podcasts/content/episode/174-arthur-khachatryan-resistance-movement-and-the-sullivan-plan.md

 ## Wrap-up

-We hope you found our Week in Review helpful.
+We hope you found our **Conversations on Groong** helpful.
 We invite your feedback and your suggestions.
 You can find us on most social media and podcast platforms.
 Thanks to Laura Osborn for the music on our podcasts.